PoCInnovation/Workshops/software/7.Expo/README.md

 - A **flip** button that changes the camera type from front to back and vice versa
 - A **trigger** button that will take a picture and save it to the camera roll

-> You'll need to ask for authorizations to save pictures in the camera roll
+> You'll need to use React refs to take a picture

 ## Bonus